ms-iot/mubiquity/README.md

 1. Install Visual Studio 2015 RC SDK
 1. Download [nuget.exe](https://nuget.org/nuget.exe) to the nuget directory in the repository
 1. build the Nuget Package by running the build script in the Nuget directory
+1. (alpha note) Copy the generated nuget package to Mubiquity\Packages
-1. Ensure that the output of the nuget package is in the Nuget Package Sources
+1. (alpha note) Zip the BigBrain directory in the Templates directory
+1. (alpha note) Copy the BigBrain.zip to Mubiquity\ProjectTemplates
 1. Open and build the vsix solution

 At this point, visual studio will have opened a new experimental visual studio instance which contains the Mubiquity extension.

 1. File | New
+1. Search for BigBrain
+1. Create the new project with this template